man brushes a woman's real hand and a rubber hand hidden from her view

 Neuromatrix theory of pain

-Melzack describes the neuromatrix as a network of neurons in the brain that loops between the cerebral cortex, the thalamus, and the limbic system.
-This “loop” is different for everyone because we all have unique experiences, environments, social upbringings, and genetics, which create our personal neurosignature.
+Melzack described the neuromatrix as a network of neurons in the brain that loops between the cerebral cortex, the thalamus, and the limbic system.
+This “loop” is different for everyone because it is shaped by unique experiences, environments, social upbringings, and genetics, which create our personal neurosignature.

 Enactive approach to pain

-Read [Does Narrative Medicine Have a Place in Massage Therapy?]
+Does Narrative Medicine Have a Place in Massage Therapy?

-[Read: How Immune, Endocrine, Nervous Systems Influence Pain in a Lifetime]
+How Immune, Endocrine, Nervous Systems Influence Pain in a Lifetime